Divorce & Separation

 For more information on our legal fees, please don’t hesitate to get in contact with a member of the Dutton Gregory family law team.

-There is no specific indication as to who is entitled to the family home during divorce.
+There is no specific presumption as to who is entitled to the family home during divorce.
 It will depend on the circumstances.
-The division of finances is always based on the financial needs of each party and, if there are children involved, their needs go above all else.
+The division of finances is based on sharing, needs and compensation.
+The primary need is usually to enable each party to be housed, and the needs for the children take priority.

 There are several ways a property can be dealt with during divorce.
-For example, one person could stay in the home and buy the other’s share, the property could be sold and split or the primary caregiver could remain in the family home until the children are old enough to leave home.
+For example, one person could stay in the home and buy the other’s share, the property could be sold and the net sale proceeds divided or the primary caregiver could remain in the family home until for example the children are old enough to leave home.

 Why choose Dutton Gregory for your divorce or separation?

-At Dutton Gregory, our firm is committed to providing the best divorce and separation legal advice to clients across Hampshire and Dorset.
+At Dutton Gregory, our firm is committed to providing the best divorce and separation legal advice to clients nationwide from our offices based across Hampshire, Dorset, Surrey, London and Merseyside.
 Our team are friendly and approachable, striving to create close professional relationships.
 We aim to always be there should our clients need assistance.

 We get to know each client and their unique circumstances.
 Our divorce solicitors will treat you as an individual, making sure the approach we take reflects your concerns and the outcome you need to achieve.

 Our team of solicitors include a published family law author, award winners and nationally recognised and accredited professionals.
-We can boast a previous Hampshire Law Society Solicitor of the Year, a Sears 500 recognised solicitor and The Law Society’s Child Law, Family Law and Advanced Family Law Accreditations.
+We are proud to have a former Hampshire Law Society Solicitor of the Year, a Spears 500 recognised solicitor, a Legal 500 Leading Partner and solicitors that hold The Law Society’s Child Law, Family Law and Advanced Family Law Accreditations in recognition of their high level of skill, expertise and knowledge.

 As well as providing legal advice, our solicitors are confident and capable advocates, meaning that they will be able to support you throughout your journey, from the initial meeting and throughout any court process.

-Our family law team have worked with a wealth of clients throughout Hampshire and Dorset, earning a strong reputation for outstanding service.
+Our family law team have worked with a wealth of clients across the country from our offices in Hampshire,Dorset,Surrey, London and Liverpool, earning a strong reputation for outstanding service.

 When you instruct our team to assist with your divorce or separation legal matters, you can be confident we will provide an empathetic and supportive service for every step of the journey.
 We will always be available to address any questions or concerns you may have.